yohanderose/Dat3Bot/README.md

 ## Dependencies

-- windows 10
+- Windows 10
 - python3
 - selenium

 ## Getting Started

-- Before use you'll have to add Dat3Bot\chromedriver_win32 to your PATH variable.
+- Before use, you'll have to add Dat3Bot\chromedriver_win32 to your PATH variable.

 ## Run